swiftycode256/clitheme/.github/README.md

 Other characteristics:

 - Multi-language/internalization support
-    - This means that you can also use `clitheme` to add internalization support for command line applications
+    - This means that you can also use CLItheme to add internalization support for command line applications
 - Easy-to-understand **theme definition file** syntax
 - The string entries in the current theme setting can be accessed without using the frontend API (easy-to-understand data structure)